basho-labs/the-basho-community/README.md

 ### This is an Experiment

 We'll see how this goes.
 It might fail miserably, but I don't think it'll be a total disaster.
-Also, if you think this idea is ruining the internet or if there is a way to do this more effectively, please email me  - **mark@basho.com**.
+Also, if you think this idea is ruining the internet, or if there is a way to do this more effectively, please email me  - **mark@basho.com**.